6.1.24

 Numbers

 18.21–32 — Verses 23b–24 state that Levites receive from the One-Tenth offering.
-Verses 25-32 describe how the Levites must further set aside a ‘One-Tenth within the One-Tenth’: the best tenth of the overall One-Tenth offering must be given as to Yhwh.
+Verses 25-32 describe how the Levites must further set aside a ‘One-Tenth within the One-Tenth’: the best tenth of the overall One-Tenth offering must be given to Yhwh.
 While this passage does not provide a demonstrative list of what should be given as a One-Tenth offering (as Lev 27.30–33 did), the context leaves no conclusion other than that the One-Tenth offering is food.
 The One-Tenth offering is compared to the grain and wine offerings, typical food elements which are burned on Yhwh’s altar (18.27, 30; e.g. Exo 29.41; Lev 2.1–3; 23.13; Num 15.1–10; cf. Neh 13.5).
 That the One-Tenth offering is food is also alluded to in the reasoning given for why the Levites receive it (18.23b–24).
 After the exodus, the twelve tribes of Israel will invade the land of Canaan, and different regions of the land will be distributed between the twelve tribes.
 However, the Levite tribe will not receive any land, because their ‘portion’ is to uniquely function as Israel’s priestly class (cf. Josh 13.14).
 Because of this, the Levites will have essentially no agricultural production, and must rely on the rest of their nation to provide their meals.
 The Levites may ‘eat’ their meals taken from the One-Tenth offering ‘in any place’ (18.31).

 Deuteronomy

 12.1–19 — The passage contrasts illegitimate places of ritual worship against the one-and-only legitimate place.
 During the exodus, the tabernacle was designed to temporary, eventually to be replaced with a permanent temple.
 The place where this temple would be built is not named here, but in context of the larger historical narrative of the Hebrew Bible, this ‘place’ is clearly intended to be identified with the temple built in Jerusalem.
-For any offerings—including One-Tenth offerings—to be considered legitimate, the worshiper must given them to the Levites at the tabernacle or the temple (12.5b–6).
+For any offerings—including One-Tenth offerings—to be considered legitimate, the worshiper must give them to the Levites at the tabernacle or the temple (12.5b–6).
 This law indicates that the person who brought their One-Tenth offering would participate in eating it (12.7).

 14.22–23 — This passage reiterates part of Lev 27.30–33.
 The One-Tenth offering comes from agricutural production: vegetables, wine, oil, cattle, and sheep.
 (The list is not exhaustive.)
 It also clarifies that the One-Tenth offering comes from the ‘yearly’ production of agriculture.

 14.24–27 — A contingency is provided in regards to those who must travel to give their One-Tenth offering.
-Because the One-Tenth offering must be given at (eventually) Jerusalem’s temple, the distance to transport a One-Tenth offering may be too far for some.
+Because the One-Tenth offering must be given at (eventually) Jerusalem’s temple, the distance to transport a One-Tenth offering may be too far for some individuals.
 People in this situation may instead sell their One-Tenth locally.
 They must then use that money to pay for their travel to Jerusalem, where they must spend the remaining money on ‘whatever you wish’ to eat: oxen, sheep, wine, beer, or ‘whatever you desire’.
 (The list is not exhaustive, but it again shows the person giving the One-Tenth offering participates in eating it.)

 14.28–29 — A final stipulation is given.
 While the One-Tenth offering is an annual offering to the temple (14.22), every third year the One-Tenth must instead be given to the offerer’s local community.
 It must not be given solely to Levites who live locally, but must also be distributed to immigrants, orphans, and widows.